QWERTY-L/mnist-cpp/README.md

 Loss function: Categorical Cross-Entropy (MSE is also an option but it trains much slower).

-This is highly customizable so feel free to mess around with the code to get explore results.
+This is highly customizable so feel free to mess around with the code and explore the results.